Education-Numerique/airstrip.js/README.md

 Configuration
 -------------

-Edit puke-yak.yaml:
+Edit config.yaml:
-- create a new node "user-USER-box-BOX:", where USER is your unix nickname, and BOX the result of the `uname` command.
+- create a new node "config-USER-BOX:", where USER is your unix nickname, and BOX the result of the `uname` command, or create a file named "config-USER-BOX.yaml", and add a "userYank" top node into it.
-This node will be used to "specialize" your configuration (the generic configuration being stored in the "yak:" node)
+This node will be used to "specialize" your configuration (the generic configuration being stored in the baseYank and defaultYank nodes)
-- add (at least) a node for "DEPLOY_ROOT": this is where the result of the build will be put (and likely from where your web server will serve said resources)
+- add a node for example for "root": this is the root under which the other directories will live (eg: tmp, build, deploy...)
 - when done editing, puke again (`puke all`)

 Build result
 -------------

-In your DEPLOY_ROOT directory you will find:
+In your path: deploy directory you will find:
 - a number of "static" resources, copied from the src directory - these are mondane, edit or remove them at will
 - a lib directory, with category subdirectories, containing said built dependencies: frameworks (emberjs, jquery), loaders (requirejs, labjs), plugins, tooling, shims, etc
-- an airstrip.yaml file, containing a list of everything that has been built - this is the manifest to be used in other projects or build systems using this
+- an airstrip.json file, containing a list of everything that has been built - this is the manifest to be used in other projects or build systems using this

-Every dependency has been built or fetched, in versions specified in the yaml file, renamed, and minified (we use google closure to minify both css and js files, ECMA5 - not strict).
+Every dependency has been built or fetched, in versions specified in the yaml file, renamed, and minified (we use google closure to minify both css and js files, ECMA5, strict when possible).

 Listing and managing simple dependencies
 -------------

-Edit (or create a new) a yaml file in yanks folder.
+Edit (or create a new) yaml file in yanks folder.

 A typical entry looks like ("stacktrace.js" here):